nlp-research-supp/transformer-ml-sentiment-supplementary/README.md

 # transformer-ml-sentiment-supplementary
-Repository contains supplementary experimental results for research study.
+This repository contains supplementary experimental results, performance analyses, and additional figures for a research study on multilingual sentiment classification.